Electricity and Power

 This difference is called potential and is measured in volts.

-This animation happens to be an example of a “short circuit”.
-With no load in it’s path, the electricity would flow very quickly, potentially catching fire or burning out.
+This animation happens to be an example of a "short circuit".
+With no load in its path, the electricity would flow very quickly, potentially catching fire or burning out.
 Loads will be covered in the next segment.

 Trouble viewing the video?
 Watch it directly on YouTube or Vimeo.